vaks900/Taxchain/README.md

 # Tax Chain

-Welcome to the Tax chain which is based on the [CorDapp tutorial](http://docs.corda.net/tutorial-cordapp.html) found on the Corda docsite.
+Welcome to the Tax chain  is based on the [CorDapp tutorial](http://docs.corda.net/tutorial-cordapp.html) found on the Corda docsite.

 # The Tax Chain